-Who will count the votes?

-Representatives of Broadridge will count the votes and act as the independent inspector of elections.

-What if I send in my proxy card and do not specify how my shares are to be voted?

-If you send in a signed proxy card but do not give any voting instructions, your shares will be voted as follows on each of the following proposals:

-Proposal Matter 1 FOR election of the eight (8) nominees for director identified in this proxy statement 2 FOR approval of the advisory vote on executive compensation 3 FOR ratification of independent registered public accounting firm for 2020
+Who will count the votes? • atives of Broadridge will count the act as the independent inspector 5. send in my proxy card and ecify how my shares are to give any vo in a signed proxy card but do not ting instructions, your shares will s follows on each of the following Proposal Matter 1 FOR election of the eight (8) nominees for director identified in this proxy statement 2 FOR approval of the advisory vote on executive compensation 3 FOR ratification of independent registered public accounting firm for 2020 How will 1 the proxies vote on any